smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

    where ```<YYYY>``` is the  year, ```<MM>``` is the numeric month numeric and ```<N>``` is the log sequence number.
    Logs are rotated everyday or every 100 MB in the year/month specific directory

-   This configuartion superceeds the rifServices configuation file.
+   This configuration superceeds the rifServices configuration file.

 Both send non RIF output to the console.